AvanzaBank/astrix/doc/tutorial/part2.md

 ### Stateful Astrix Beans
-Every bean that is bound using an `AstrixServiceComponent` will be a "stateful" bean. `Astrix.getBean(BeanType.class)` always returns a proxy for a stateful bean (provided that there exists an api-descriptor exporting the given api).
+Every service-bean in astrix (any bean bound using an `AstrixServiceComponent`) will be a "stateful" bean. `Astrix.getBean(BeanType.class)` always returns a proxy for a stateful bean (provided that there exists an `AstrixServiceProvider` exporting the given api).
 However, if the bean can't be bound the proxy will be in `UNBOUND` state in which it will throw a `ServiceUnavailableException` on each invocation.
 Astrix will periodically attempt to bind an `UNBOUND` bean until successful.

 The following example illustrates how a service-bean proxy goes from `UNBOUND` state to `BOUND` when the target service becomes available.
 It also illustrates usage of AstrixSettings as an external configuration provider which can be useful in testing.